Buying and Selling Used Home Security Systems

 How to Avoid Risks When Buying Used Home Security Gear

-There are several steps you can take to ensure that your preowned security equipment is safe.
+There are several steps you can take to infected with malware.
 First, contact your new security system provider to update the software on your devices.
 Next, reset all passwords to access the account, including the provider smartphone app if necessary.
 Once your passwords are reset, enable dual-factor authentication on all accounts for enhanced security on your used security system.
 If you’re still concerned about privacy on your second-hand gear, you should always contact the manufacturer for assistance.
 They should be able to fill you in on unlinking devices from previous owners.

 The Bottom Line